scala-ide/scala-refactoring/README.md

    * Advantages:
       * Fast turnaround
-      * Works even your changes break binary compatibility
+      * Works even if your changes break binary compatibility
       * The only option if the IDE and the Refactoring Library are modified together

    * Disadvantages: